JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 }

-The second restriction is that record patterns have limited support for primitive types.
-Record patterns streamline data processing by decomposing a record into its individual components, but when a component is a primitive value, the record pattern must be extremely precise about the type of the value.
+Another restriction is that record patterns have limited support for primitive types.
+Record patterns streamline data processing by decomposing a record into its individual components.
+When a component is a primitive value, the record pattern must be precise about the type of the value.
 This is inconvenient for developers and inconsistent with the presence of helpful automatic conversions in the rest of the Java language.

 For example, suppose we wish to process JSON data represented via these record classes: